-Here some man-made a contribution I write down below :
+Here some man-made a contribution I write down below

-Population: Population is such a way that grabs another scope for climate change.
+The population is such a way that grabs another scope for climate change.
 Now overall more than 7.7 billion people are sharing this Earth.
 A huge amount of population needs, as well as much food, water, shelter, livelihood, transportation all, are connected with climate change directly or indirectly.
 A study on global environmental change in 2009 determined that One child can produce 20 times more greenhouse gas than a person will save by driving a high-mileage car, recycling, using energy-efficient appliances and light bulbs, etc.

 All over the world maximum, humans eat meat to fill up needed protein or I can say mostly they fond meat especially red meat.
 Meat is considered one of the prime factors contributing to the current sixth mass extinction.
 The 2019 IPBES Global Assessment Report on Biodiversity and Ecosystem Services found that industrial agriculture and overfishing are the primary drivers of the extinction crisis, with the meat industries having a substantial impact.

 Like food, humans need many basic needed but this world can’t make a balance above all.
 Slums are very common now in every city.
 Unemployment and costly expenses increase the homeless fellow day by day who have legible water and sanitation problem.
 On the other hand, without maintenance, they directly connected with water pollution and water scarcity.
 Our planet is one even scientist find yet any other places or planet for living lives.
 So increasing numbers of the population are divided into the same areas with more problems.

-Unbalanced urbanization: Humen live in a civilized society.
+Humen lives in a civilized society.
 They can’t live in open-air like animals.
 One man mostly uses his income for his accommodation.
 For fancy or need human constructions are increasing day by day.
 Good urbanization means there will be a most likable lifestyle like well livelihood efficiency, well education institution, best accommodation system, sanitization, electricity, medical advantage, good transportation and a touch of technology.
 We all want a comfortable modern life.
 I am not resisting urbanization but the matter of thinking is that there is no balance with nature.
 Cities are established on the chest of cropland, fields, forests, or after filled Waterland and become crowded day by day.

 The world is not like before where a family can depend on only one earning member.
 Expenses are too ascensive and demand is excessive.
 After the industrial revolution in the 1800s, the global economy is so dependable on industrialization and there is no sign to decrease.
 Actually, for this huge population and demanding lifestyle, we can’t only depend upon agriculture.
 But huge productive industrialization is also produced pollution, increased deforestation, greenhouse gases, global warming.
 Burning fossil fuels is the main cause of increasing greenhouse gases.
 Industrialization is the main source of urbanization, many types of pollution and deforestation also.

-Pollution: Pollution is the greatest contribution of humans in climate change and plastic is the best element for pollution.
+Pollution is the greatest contribution of humans in climate change and plastic is the best element for pollution.
 As more than 70% of the earth’s surface is water-covered.
 Scientists suspect that before the 2100s Earth’s ocean will have plastic more than fish.
 A vast amount of the discarded waste of 7.7 billion consumers also finds its way to the oceans.
 Agriculture has an impact on water pollution due to the use of chemicals such as fertilizers, pesticides, fungicides, herbicides or insecticides running off in the water which also a reason for air pollution.
 Burning fossil fuel transportation section and the industry is the main culprit for air pollution.
 And overall populated regions are mainly polluted.

 About 85 percent of the world’s soybean crop is processed into meal and vegetable oil, and virtually all of that meal is used in animal feed.
 Approximately six percent of soybeans are used directly as human food, mostly in Asia.
 The livestock sector is also the primary driver of deforestation in the Amazon, with around 80% of all converted land being used to rear cattle.91% of land deforested since 1970 has been converted to cattle ranching.
 Overpopulation, hunting livelihood, modern civilization take away us from reforestation.